Nika-On/Animated-sidebar/README.md

 # Animated-sidebar
-Hidden sidebar with animation when opened.
+Animated Hidden Sidebar
+This is a simple and minimal hidden sidebar with animation when opened.
+Also this sidebar is fully responsive and looks good on mobile devices.
+The sidebar is great for displaying menus, widgets, or other additional content on your site.